 “Let us at last praise the colonizers of dreams” – Peter Beagle

 When I’m able to escape to a place of fantasy I feel comfortable and grounded.
-I despise technology and feel awkward in this time.
-I don’t believe this is the true reality – not the way we were supposed to live.
-I paint where and who I would love to be.
+I do not like technology in the least and I feel awkward and out of place at this time in history.
+I don’t believe this is the true reality – not the way we were supposed to live, so I paint where and who I would love to be.

-When I first started painting my most profound influence was the Fauvist movement (les Fauves - French for "the wild beasts") I loved the emotion, colors and unique way of looking at familiar, everyday things.
-Now my work is not as obviously emotional.
-I try to express emotion and passion in a more subtle way that is felt deeper the more you gaze at the piece.
+When I first started painting, my most profound influence was the Fauvist movement (les Fauves - French for "the wild beasts").
+Artists such as Cézanne, Gaugin, Van Gogh and Matisse were notable members of this artistic style.
+I loved observing their conveyance of emotion, colors and unique way of looking at familiar, everyday things.
+I try to express emotion and passion in a similar way that’s felt deeper the more you gaze at the piece.

 Art can help us pay tribute to the good in life and process the difficult.
 I hope to express the difficult feelings and sadness we all face while also celebrating the fun, sweet, beautiful and romantic.

 I currently live in beautiful Sonoma County with my husband Dakota and my best dog ever, Navajo Romeo.
 I own a small beauty collective in Rohnert Park called Painted Gypsy Beauty Bar where, as the resident nail artist, I spend my days painting lots of tiny “canvases”.

 The Gypsy Titmouse - fine art by Jessica Sikora